 6) You’re more comfortable being brought to tears

-This is one of my favorite developments.
-The majority of the emotional moments are tears of joy.
+This is enjoyable because the majority of the emotional moments are tears of joy.

 Tough to pinpoint if this is caused by the more communicative mind or the quieter DMN, but it feels like the result of a better domestication of one’s emotions.